timescale/docs.timescale.com-content/using-timescaledb/limitations.md

   registered with `set_integer_now_func`.

 Note that these limitations concern usage from the access node.
-Some currently unsupported features (like background scheduling and continuous aggregates) might still work on individual data nodes, but such usage is neither tested nor officially supported.
+Some currently unsupported features (like compression policy or continuous aggregates) might still work on individual data nodes, but such usage is neither tested nor officially supported.
 Future versions of TimescaleDB might remove some of these limitations.